 Careers and opportunities

 You’ll graduate with the up-to-date skills and knowledge to compete in the digital media industry.
-You’ll be able to take on roles across many digital creative industries.
+You’ll be able to take many roles across the digital creative industries.

-Roles our graduates have go on to include:
+Roles our graduates have gone on to include:

 - UX and UI designer